List of Twin Peaks characters: Annie Blackburn

 Annie Blackburn, played by Heather Graham, is the sister of Norma Jennings, from whom she gets a job in the RR Diner.

 She appears in the final six episodes of the series and briefly in the prequel feature film Twin Peaks: Fire Walk with Me.
 A precocious introvert closer to nature than to people, she grew up in Twin Peaks, but after a painful first love that led her to a suicide attempt, she went to live in a convent.
-She hasn't decided if she wants to remain in the secular world, but is willing to see what it can offer her.
+She has not decided if she wants to remain in the secular world, but is willing to see what it can offer her.
 Despite her lack of experience outside the convent, Annie is not naive about everyday sorrows and transgressions.
 She may be seen as a mirror for FBI Special Agent Dale Cooper, who falls in love with her, and she with him.

 Annie seems to possess an intangible quality to which Cooper is drawn, almost hypnotically.
 Annie ultimately begins to represent a dark and painful truth from his past.
 Subsequently, she is cast into Cooper's urgent quest to elude/capture the progenitor of his increasingly nightmarish existence.
-In the final episode of the series she is trapped in the Black Lodge by Windom Earle who brings her there as his "Queen" after she wins Miss Twin Peaks (Earle was playing a "sick chess game" involving real people prior to this).
-At the end of the episode, Dale Cooper is replaced with a doppelganger possessed by the spirit of Bob, and he and Annie depart the Black Lodge.
+In the final episode of the series she is trapped in the Black Lodge by Windom Earle who brings her there as his "Queen" after she wins Miss Twin Peaks (Earle was playing a "sick chess game" involving real people before this).
+At the end of the episode, after entering the Black Lodge in an attempt to save her, Dale Cooper is replaced with a doppelganger possessed by the spirit of Bob, and he and Annie depart the Black Lodge.
 Annie is reported to have been hospitalized by the end of the series.